spiffe/spiffe.io/content/docs/latest/spiffe/get-involved.md

 ## Join the Community

 * **Slack** --- Most real-time discussions happen on SPIFFE's Slack channels at https://spiffe.slack.com.
-You can join [here](https://slack.spiffe.io/).

 * **Mailing lists** --- Announcements occur in the SPIFFE [Google Group](https://groups.google.com/a/spiffe.io/forum/#!forum/announce).
 There is also a [users](https://groups.google.com/a/spiffe.io/forum/#!forum/user-discussion) and [developers](https://groups.google.com/a/spiffe.io/forum/#!forum/dev-discussion) list.